Risk factors and treatments for foraminal narrowing

 - Occupations that require constant sitting, standing, driving, bending, lifting and twisting

-- Regular participation in high-impact sports
+- Regular participation in high-impact sports like football or hockey

 While avoiding these risk factors does not guarantee that you will avoid developing foraminal narrowing, it could help postpone the onset of this condition.

 If you have developed foraminal narrowing despite your best efforts to maintain a healthy lifestyle and prevent its onset, there are several treatment options available.
 Many patients are able to find relief through conservative means, such as pain medications, physical therapy, hot and cold compresses, corticosteroid injections and chiropractic care.